Discrete State Diffusion Models: A Sample Complexity Perspective: Proof of Theorem

-In this section, we give the proof outline of the main theorem - Theorem \ref{thm:main_theorem} drawing upon recent advances in statistical learning theory and neural network approximation bounds.
-The detailed proofs are in Appendix \ref{appendix_section_inter_lemmas} and \ref{app: appendix_main_theorem_full_support}.
-To prove this result, we bound each of the errors in (\ref{eqn:Ak_decomp}) and subsequently use (\ref{eqn:kl_decomp_discrete_l2}) to ensure \( D_{\mathrm{KL}}(p_{data} \,\|\, p_{T }) \leq \tilde{O}(\epsilon) \).
-We use the following lemmas to bound each of these errors.
+Drawing upon recent advances in statistical learning theory and neural network approximation bounds, we bound each of the above errors through Lemmas \ref{lemma:approx_error}, \ref{lemma:stat_error}, and \ref{lemma:opt_error} to bound the score-estimation error in terms of the number of samples and neural network parameters.
+The detailed proofs are provided in Appendix \ref{appendix_section_inter_lemmas} and \ref{app: appendix_main_theorem_full_support}.
+To prove Theorem \ref{thm:main_theorem}, we bound each of the errors in (\ref{eqn:Ak_decomp}) and subsequently use (\ref{eqn:kl_decomp_discrete_l2}) to ensure \( D_{\mathrm{KL}}(p_{data} \,\|\, p_{T }) \leq \tilde{O}(\epsilon) \).
+We introduce the following lemmas to bound the approximation, statistical, and optimization errors.
 The formal proofs corresponding to each of the lemmas are provided in Appendix \ref{appendix_section_inter_lemmas} for completeness.

-\begin{lemma}[Approximation Error] Let $W$ and $D$ denote the width and depth of the neural network architecture, respectively, and we have that $W\geq(S-1)d$.
+\begin{lemma}[Approximation Error] Let $W$ and $L$ denote the width and depth of the neural network architecture, respectively, and we have that $W\geq(S-1)d$.
 Then, for all $k \in [{0},K-1]$, we have

 \end{lemma}